 Hiring a part-time CMO is ideal when you need expertise but don’t have the budget to support a full-time CMO.
 It may be time to start looking if:

-• Your efforts aren’t yielding results: A fresh pair of eyes in the form of a part-time CMO can help improve campaigns that aren’t working out
+- Your marketing efforts aren’t yielding results: A fresh pair of eyes in the form of a part-time CMO can help improve campaigns that aren’t working out

 How To Choose the Best Part-Time CMO

-Like with any executive role, finding the ideal CMO is no easy feat.
+Like with any executive role, finding the ideal part-time CMO or fractional chief marketing officer is no easy feat.
 A CMO’s role is a high-risk one, so it’s crucial to select your candidate carefully.

 Above all, your chosen candidate needs to have a deep understanding of marketing principles and keep up with industry trends so they can develop effective strategies and make informed decisions.
 They must have extensive knowledge and experience, especially in the following areas: